2ndsleep/2ndsleep.github.io/_pages/home.md

 permalink: /
 layout: 'splash'
 title: 'Clouds Should Be Soft'
+excerpt: 'Then why does Azure seem so hard?'
 header:
   overlay_color: '#F8F4E7'
   overlay_filter: '0.5'
   actions:
     - label: 'Start Learning'
+      url: '/guided'
+    - label: 'Browse Topics'
+      url: '/browse'
+    - label: 'Get Help'
-      url: '/services'
+      url: '/contact'
-excerpt: 'Then why does Azure seem so hard?'
 ---
 Look, we get it.
 The cloud is supposed to make your life easier, but it can seem like there are so many offerings, you don't even know where to start.

 Second Sleep helps you make sense of your cloud landscape and how to integrate your services in Azure.
-Contact us at [info@secondsleep.net](mailto:info@secondsleep.net) to see what we can do for you.
+[Contact us](/contact) to see what we can do for you.